 What's the weather going to be like during your hike?
 Will you have enough water for your hike?
-Do you have something warm if you get cold on your hike?
-Don't wear cotton while hiking in the winter.
-Once wet you will get cold, really fast.
+Do you have energy snacks?

 Be sure to check yourself for ticks!

-- stay toward the center of trails and away from brush and high grass
+- stay toward the center of trails and away from brush as well as high grass

 - tuck pant legs inside socks and/or wear gaiters